Blank Space: Lyrics and music

 Talking to GQ in 2015, Swift said that she envisioned "Blank Space" to be a satirical self-referential nod to the media perception of her image as "a girl who's crazy but seductive but glamorous but nuts but manipulative".
 She admitted that she had felt personally attacked for a long time before realizing "it was kind of hilarious".
 She co-wrote the song with its producers, Max Martin and Shellback.

 "Blank Space" follows the verse–chorus song structure.
-The lyrics in the verses are clipped, "Magic, madness, heaven, sin," setting a mysterious and dreadful tone.
+The lyrics in the verses are clipped, "Magic, madness, heaven, sin", which the musicologist Nate Sloan said set a mysterious and dreadful tone.
 At one point, Swift describes herself as a "nightmare dressed like a daydream".
-The refrain alludes to Swift's songwriting practice taking inspiration from her love life; the lyrics, "Got a long list of ex-lovers / They'll tell you I'm insane / But I've got a blank space, baby," are followed by a brief silence and then a clicking pen sound, "And I'll write your name."
-The line "Got a long list of ex-lovers" is often misheard as "All the lonely Starbucks lovers," prompting internet discussions including a response from Starbucks themselves upon the song's release.
+The refrain alludes to Swift's songwriting practice taking inspiration from her love life: the lyrics, "Got a long list of ex-lovers They'll tell you I'm insane But I've got a blank space, baby", are followed by a brief silence and then a clicking retractable pen sound, and Swift concludes the refrain: "And I'll write your name."
+After the song's release, the line "Got a long list of ex-lovers" was misheard by some audience as "All the lonely Starbucks lovers", which prompted internet discussions including a response from Starbucks themselves.

-Swift told NME in 2015 that when "Blank Space" was released, she noted, "Half the people got the joke, half the people really think that I was like really owning the fact that I'm a psychopath".
-Music scholar Nate Sloan analyzed that the narrator of "Blank Space" is unreliable, and therefore it is open to interpretation whether it is a true portrayal of Swift's character or not.
-In contemporary publications, journalists commented that the track represented 1989's lighthearted view on failed relationships, departing from the notion of idealized romance on Swift's past albums.
-Others noted that Swift made fun of her image and the media discourse surrounding her celebrity, which later served as the foundation for her 2017 studio album Reputation (2017), which explores her public experiences and the media gossip.
+Swift told NME in 2015 that when "Blank Space" was released, "[half] the people got the joke, half the people really think that [she was] really owning the fact that [she was] a psychopath".
+According to Sloan, the narrator of "Blank Space" is unreliable, and therefore it is open to interpretation whether the song is a true portrayal of Swift's character or not.
+In contemporary publications, journalists commented that the track represented 1989's lighthearted view on failed relationships and departed from the idealized romance on Swift's past albums.
+Others wrote that Swift made fun of her image and the media discourse surrounding her celebrity, which later served as the foundation for her sixth studio album Reputation (2017), an album exploring her public experiences and the media gossip.